UMAprotocol/docs/docs/uma-tokenholders/uma-holders.md

 sidebar_label: Overview
 ---

-## What are UMA tokens?

-UMA token is used to operate UMA's dispute resolution system, known as the Data Verification Mechanism (DVM).
-Owning UMA gives you the ability to contribute price information to the DVM and govern UMA protocol.
+The UMA governance token is used to operate UMA's dispute resolution system, known as the Data Verification Mechanism (DVM).
+Owning UMA gives you the ability to contribute price information to the DVM and contribute to UMA protocol governance decisions.

 The benefits of owning UMA include: